-- Conduct an informational interview and/or a practice interview - Provide feedback on resume or cover letters - Practice proper professional etiquette for an interview, business lunch, or networking opportunity - Participate in a webinar - Search the internet together for job resources and other information related to your field - Review a class project or assignment and talk about applying the content or skills to the workplace - Help mentee practice for a class presentation
+- · Conduct an informational interview and/or a practice interview. - Ask for feedback on resume or cover letters. - Practice proper professional etiquette for an interview, business lunch, or networking opportunity. - Participate in a webinar. - Search the internet together for job resources and other information related to your field. - Ask your mentor to review a class project or assignment and talk about applying the content or skills to the workplace.